Corvimae/split-decision/README.md

 `heroImage` (string): The URL of the image to display on the home page.
 This dimensions of this image should be 600x400px.

 `embedImage` (string): The URL of the image to display in embeds.
-The dimensions of this image should be 1200x630px.
+The dimensions of this image should be 1200x630px. **This must be an absolute URL.**

 `favicon` (string): The URL of the site favicon.
 This should be a square `.ico`.